 Sales of fluid milk, cream, and specialty products

 Data for sales of fluid milk, cream, and specialty products are compiled from Federal and State regulatory sources and estimates of the very minor amounts of unregulated milk (see Dairy (fluid milk and cream): Per capita availability).
 For beverage milks, the data represent quantities sold by fluid processors net of any returns from retailers.
-At one time, returns were quite significant, but improved raw milk quality, better pasteurization, and improved distribution have reduced the amount substantially.
-Beginning in 2000, availability data for fluid creams and specialty fluid items changed from a net sales basis to a production basis.
+At one time, returns were quite significant, but improved raw milk quality, better pasteurization, and improved distribution have substantially reduced the number of returns.
+Beginning in 2000, availability data for fluid milk, cream, and specialty fluid items changed from a net sales basis to a production basis.

 See an Amber Waves data feature "Trends in U.S. Per Capita Consumption of Dairy Products, 1970-2012."

 Also see an Amber Waves article "Americans' Dairy Consumption Below Recommendations" and "Cheese Consumption Continues to Rise," and "Behind the Data: Measuring America's Cheese Consumption."

 Due to the termination of select Current Industrial Reports (CIR) by the U.S. Census Bureau, data on added fats and oils (except butter) cannot be updated in the Food Availability Data System.